sourcegraph/handbook/content/ops/finance/invoices.md

 - Please note: You do not need to submit an invoice via Veem.
 - Invoices should be submitted in the currency used in your contract (and USD by default), if expenses were purchased in a different currency, please use this currency converter: https://www1.oanda.com/currency/converter/ and use the date of transaction.
 (Do not use the Veem currency converter.)
 - Include any fringe benefits on your invoice as individual line items as well (cell phone, internet, wellness benefits, etc.).
+- For teammates who receive commissions (i.e. sales/CE teammates), please also include commissions as an individual line item.
+The amounts will be communicated to you prior to the end of the month via the sales operations manager (for sales teammates) and finance manager (for CE teammates).
 - If additional expenses are incurred that month (i.e. home desk setup), please provide a separate invoice and attach all expense receipts to the same email.
 - When purchasing a laptop which requires taxes and shipping costs greater than $1,500, please notify the People Team and Finance with a description of the costs and choose the best method of purchase and shipment in accordance with our philosophy in [spending company money](../../people-ops/spending-company-money.md)).
 - Submit monthly invoices as early as the 28th of the current month so that payments can be issued by the 5th of the next month.